jonathanhood/gradle-plugin-example/tutorial/5-making-configurable-plugins.md

 ## Defining an Extension

 Extensions are simple groovy classes with default values.
-Their definition is as trivial as can be imagined.
+Their definition is very simple.
+They are just plain POGO classes.

 ```groovy
 package com.jhood